For yesterday’s breakfast, I used leftover mashed potatoes to make these mashed potato pancakes.

 - Country Hash Browns with Sausage Gravy

-What I love most about this vegan potato cakes dish is it’s so flexible in terms of flavors.
+What I love most about this vegan potato cake recipe is that it’s so flexible in terms of flavors.
 You can add any specific seasoning you love or are in the mood for.
-You can make them southwestern spicy or middle eastern curry or just salt and pepper.
+You can make them spicy, Middle Eastern curry, or just salt and pepper.

-Watch my quick mashed potato pancakes video below and you’ll see how easy these are!
+Watch my quick mashed potato pancakes video below; you’ll see how easy these are!

-When considering what to make out of leftover mashed potatoes, don’t be afraid to switch up the flavors and get creative.
+When considering what to make with leftover mashed potatoes, don’t be afraid to switch up the flavors and get creative.

-The toppings are endless but remember to keep it plant-based.
+The toppings are endless, but remember to keep it plant-based.
 You can add fresh herbs like thyme or marjoram.
-Maybe even try and go the savory route with vegan sour cream and capers or green onions.
+You could even try going the savory route with vegan sour cream and capers or green onions.

 Of course, you can also opt for a sweeter flavor by using syrup and fruit.
 Applesauce is another interesting flavor to try.

-I’d love to hear your feedback in the comments below for this Mashed Potato Pancakes recipe!
-If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking
+I’d love to hear your feedback for this Mashed Potato Pancake recipe in the comments below!
+If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!

 This recipe is Certified Plantricious because it meets the following guidelines.